Decomposition of spectrum (functional analysis): Borel functional calculus

 and therefore g(T) h for arbitrary h.

 In the present context, the spectral measures, combined with a result from measure theory, give a decomposition of σ(T).

 Decomposition into absolutely continuous, singular continuous, and pure point

-Let h ∈ H and μh be its corresponding spectral measure on σ(T) ⊂ R. According to a refinement of Lebesgue's decomposition theorem, μh can be decomposed into three mutually singular parts:
+Let h ∈ H and μh be its corresponding spectral measure on σ(T).
+According to a refinement of Lebesgue's decomposition theorem, μh can be decomposed into three mutually singular parts:

 where μac is absolutely continuous with respect to the Lebesgue measure, μsc is singular with respect to the Lebesgue measure and atomless, and μpp is a pure point measure.